 Students are expected to participate fully in any relevant group or LMS Section meetings.
+WIP seminars currently take place from 2-3pm every Friday in the Seminar Room.

 Student seminars

 All students are required to present their work annually in the student seminar series and to attend all student seminars.